jaksonkallio/coinbake/README.md

 # Coinbake
 Build your own cryptocurrency index fund!
-Connects to your exchange accounts and automatically buys/sells cryptos according to the weights you set.
+Connects to your exchange accounts and automatically buys/sells cryptos based on an automatic weighting by market cap or volume.

+## Supported Exchanges
+- Kraken

+*...more coming in the future!*

 ## Authentication
 Uses Google account OAuth for authentication.
 More OAuth providers will be available in the future.